CedricBeaulac/CedricBeaulac.github.io/_talks/CMStat2023.md

 This is an invited talk given at the 16th International Conference on Computational and Methodological Statistics held at HTW Berlin University of Applied Sciences.

-The slides will be available here soon.
+ You can download the slides [here](http://cedricbeaulac.github.io/files/CMStatistics.pdf).